Nominations Period

 The form includes endorsement signatures.
 Theses are signatures of student who wish you to run for these office.
 Every position requires a different amount of endorsement signatures:

-• Director of Education and Equity – 30 signatures
+• Director of Operations – 30 signatures

 • Director of Student Experience - 30 signatures